icons8/lunacy-docs/docs/subscriptions.md

 Upgrade your team plan directly in Lunacy:

-1. Go to your team page.
+1. On the Home tab, click your team name in the sidebar to go to your team page.
 2. Click the **Upgrade Plan** button at the top right corner.
 3. Enter the required number of team members.
 4. Choose your preferred billing option.